Kruskal-style algorithm for cubic Schr\"odinger equation molecule reduction

 \item If $\mathbf{M}$ contains a degree-$2$ atom $v$ connected to a degree-$4$ atom $v_1$ by a double bond with opposite directions, we are at the beginning of a type I chain.
 Without requiring its continuation (unlike (3-b)), execute (2R-1) until the end of the chain.
 Return to (7), remembering to analyse this component. \end{enumerate}

-\begin{proof}[of Theorem \ref{main_theorem}] At the beginning of the algorithm the acyclic graph $G$ associated with the molecule $\mathbf{M} $ has no edges but contained all the atoms of the molecules $\mathbf{M}$.
-Then, we let run the algorithm which ends when all the atoms are removed.
-Proposition \ref{acyclic_steps} guarantees that at each step of the algorithm the graph $G$ is acyclic.
-In the end, we have includes in $G$ edges that do not create a cycle.
-Therefore, one obtains a spanning tree: if $G$ is not connected, then we must have miss some bond during the steps of the algorithm which does not create a cycle in $G$, which is impossible as we look at all the edges that are removed.
+\begin{proof}[of Theorem \ref{main_theorem}] At the beginning of the algorithm the acyclic graph $G$ associated with the molecule $\mathbf{M}$ has no edges but contains all the atoms of the molecule $\mathbf{M}$.
+Then, we let the algorithm run, which ends when all the atoms are removed.
+Proposition \ref{acyclic_steps} guarantees that at each step the graph $G$ is acyclic.
+In the end, we have included in $G$ all edges that do not create a cycle.
+Therefore, one obtains a spanning tree: if $G$ is not connected, then we must have missed some bond during the steps of the algorithm which does not create a cycle in $G$, which is impossible.
 Note that this is a Kruskal-style algorithm as we select the edges and the nodes according to the order given above.
-An important point is that we may have multiple components during the building of the spanning tree, contrary to Prim's algorithm for instance.
+An important point is that we may have multiple components during the building of the spanning tree, contrary to Prim's algorithm, for instance.
 We provide an example in the next section that shows multiple components in the construction of the spanning tree. \end{proof}